 The Fisch system or the Andrews–Fisch system has been recognized as the comprehensive, practical, and applicable guide to surgical approach and prediction of outcome.
 These systems are the most popular ones used by surgeons and is considered as the most practical and robust one.

-This system proposed by Radkowski et al in 1996 was based on modification of Session’s system to include posterior extension to the pterygoid plates and the extent of skull base erosion.
+This system proposed by Radkowski et al in 1996 was based on a modification of Session’s system to include the posterior extension to the pterygoid plates and the extent of skull base erosion.

 |Stage Ia||Limited to nasal cavity/nasopharynx|

 |Stage IIa||Minimal extension into pterygopalatine fossa via pterygomaxillary fissure|